muno17/sqncd/README.md

         - choose random octaves if all disabled
         - choose random notes if none selected
     - DONE reset button
-    - ???figure out how to add shuffle???
+    - DONE ???figure out how to add shuffle???

 - SQL